Irreligion in Azerbaijan: 20th century

-In 1920 the Azerbaijan Democratic Republic disintegrated and in 1922 became part of the USSR.
+In 1920, the Azerbaijan Democratic Republic disintegrated and in 1922 became part of the USSR.
 Since in the USSR atheism was an important part of the state ideology, Azerbaijan was also subjected to the influence of the authorities in relation to religion.
 At that time mosques were being destroyed - thus, by 1933 only 33 mosques were functioning.
 In 1967 the Museum of the History of Atheism was created, which after the collapse of the USSR was renamed the State Museum of the History of Religion.

 The population of Azerbaijan due to persecution and the threat of life had to hide its religious views.
 This "prudent concealment of faith" is permitted in the Qur'an and is only a temporary and formal denial of faith.
 However, the period of temporary rejection of faith lasted from 1922 until 1991, when Azerbaijan regained its independence.
-70 years of forced abandonment of faith played a role in the further perception of religiosity on the part of the population.
+Near 70 years of forced abandonment of faith played a role in the further perception of religiosity on the part of the population.